jrstrick/Arduino_IDE_Tool_Skeleton/readme.md

 Make sure you can build Arduino.
 If you can't, you probably won't be able to build tools for it either.

-Dive into the build/shared/tools directory, and drop the entire Tool\_Skeleton folder from my git repository in there.
-It won't build without all the Arduino stuff upstream.
+Dive into the build/shared/tools directory, and  and clone this archive into a directory named Tool_Skeleton there.
+If you downloaded the zip archive, rename the directory Tool_Skeleton-master to Tool_Skeleton and put it in build/shared/tools.
+Tool_Skeleton based tools won't build without all the Arduino stuff upstream.

 When correctly installed, the directory tree should look like this: